-You need something under your helmet to keep your head warm.
-A wool watch cap won’t fit, but helpfully cycling companies make beanies that fit under your lid. dhb- which make a lot of products that solve practical cycling problems- make a Merino wool beanie (aka “skullcap) that will keep your head warm even when bucketing down freezing rain.
+Cycling in winter you need something under your helmet to keep your head warm.
+Don’t even try to use a standard wool watch cap; won’t fit.
+Helpfully cycling companies beanies that fit under your cycle helmet. dhb- which make a lot of products that solve practical cycling problems- make a Merino wool beanie (aka “skullcap”) that will keep your head warm even when bucketing down freezing rain.
 I wear this with my Specialized “Mode” helmet and it works a treat.
 Highly recommended.

 dhb Merino Wool Leg Warmers:

-These Merino Wool Leg Warmers are thin but will keep you warm even in wet weather.
-You put the leg warmers on first, and then pull your cycle shorts up over them.
-These things are excellent and make winter cycling very comfortable.
+These dhb Merino Wool Leg Warmers are thin but being Merino wool will keep your legs warm even in wet weather.
+You put these on first, and then pull your cycle shorts up over them.
+They’re excellent and make winter cycling very comfortable.